awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `cancelAuditMitigationActionsTask(input:completion:)`

 Cancels a mitigation action task that is in progress.
 If the task is not in progress, an InvalidRequestException occurs.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">CancelAuditMitigationActionsTask action.
+Requires permission to access the [CancelAuditMitigationActionsTask](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func cancelAuditMitigationActionsTask(input: CancelAuditMitigationActionsTaskInput, completion: @escaping (ClientRuntime.SdkResult<CancelAuditMitigationActionsTaskOutputResponse, CancelAuditMitigationActionsTaskOutputError>) -> Void)